oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

   ![](./images/phoenix-drpgpage.png)

-3. You will land up in the Disaster Recovery Protection group home page, make sure you have selected the Phoenix region.
+3. You will land up in the Disaster Recovery Protection group home page, make sure you have selected the Phoenix region. **DR Plans will be always created from Standby DRPG (Phoenix region)**

   ![](./images/phoenix-drpg.png)